As complicated as it is, the knee joint does not have a lot of versatility in its scale of movement.

 4. Strengthen the muscles around the knee.
 Strong muscles will support these ligaments in their job of stabilizing the joint.
 These are Quads, Hamstrings, Adductors (inner thighs), and Calves.

-Finally, as two common sayings state: "Stress creates Strength" and "If you don't use it, you lose it."
+Finally, as two common sayings state: "Stress creates strength" (or "What does not kill you, makes you stronger") and "If you don't use it, you lose it."

 This means, to have strong healthy knees, we must use them!
 In the way, that the knees are meant to be used - weight-bearing, flexing fully, and extending fully.